 - What makes a presentation easy to give

 - What makes a presentation easy to follow

 - What makes a presentation professional

 - What makes a presentation successful

-The optional final day is a workshop, where each attendee has the opportunity to give a short presentation they have previously created, after which we work through it together to improve its design and delivery.
+The optional second day is a workshop, where each attendee has the opportunity to give a short presentation they have previously created, after which we work through it together to improve its design and delivery.